Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

-Then the recording came out where he openly talked about grabbing women’s’ vaginas and pretty much endorsing sexual assault.
-While many of his supporters are racists and hateful people, fueled by rage and not reason, the rest thought of themselves as descent people.
-It is not something they themselves would do, and yet, they still voted for this person who hasn’t even actively apologized for his comments, past or present.
-And this is what blows our collective minds.
+Then the recording came out where he openly talked about grabbing women's vaginas and pretty much endorsing sexual assault.
+While many of his supporters were racists and hateful people, fueled by rage and not reason, the rest thought of themselves as decent people.
+These were not actions that they themselves would do, and yet they still voted for this person who hasn’t even actively apologized for his comments, past or present.
+And this is what blew our collective minds.

 What the fuck happened to those vaunted values that we boast about so often?

 What happened was they hedged their bets.
-In their eyes, Trump maybe a man with horrible character that most of them perhaps would never do themselves.
-However, those ethics were weighed against their economic security/comfort, and a hatred of the elite that had betrayed them as Hillary Clinton seems to represent to them.
+In their eyes, Trump may be a man with horrible character that most of them perhaps would never do themselves.
+However, those ethics were weighed against their economic security/comfort, and a hatred of the elite that had betrayed them as Hillary Clinton seemed to represent to them.
 The elite also included celebrities, politicians, and lobbyists.
-They were either preached how common people should be without knowing anything about them, or were more interested in maintaining other’s expense.
+They were either preached to about how common people should be without knowing anything about them or were more interested in maintaining other’s expense.

 In some ways I wasn’t surprised by this.
-In many ways, human history can be divided between a struggle in developing higher values, and maintaining our own security and comfort zone.
-Ideals often develop in times of peace and security, like the 1920’s, and 1950’s.
-A cushion has been established that allows future generations to not only flourish but putting more energy into developing their society.
+In many ways, human history can be divided between a struggle in developing higher values and maintaining our own security and comfort zone.
+Ideals often develop in times of peace and security, like in the 1920s and 1950s.
+A cushion has been established that allows future generations to not only flourish but to put more energy into developing their society.
 However, when that cushion is threatened to be removed, when people are facing danger and hard times, ideology takes a back seat, because ideology won’t put food on the table or fend off those attacking you.

 Many of the people who voted for Trump felt that their situation was not going to be addressed by Hillary Clinton.
-And remembered, she is the face of the elites in their eyes, and its said 53% of his votes came from White women.
+She was the face of the elites in their eyes, and it's said that 53% of his votes came from White women.
 Eight years or so of resentment finally bubbled over.

 Not My Values

-The same also applies for those of us who voted for the Left however.
-I had said in an earlier article that one of the reasons that Trump became Republican nominee was because he was riding on his supporters’ feelings that they weren’t being heard, in the midst of all these progressive changes.
+The same also applies for those of us who voted for the left.
+I had said in an earlier article that one of the reasons that Trump became Republican nominee was because he was riding on his supporters’ feelings that they weren’t being heard in the midst of all these progressive changes.
 If they remotely voiced anything sounding close to conservative values, they were demonized and crucified as homophobic racists, even if they actually weren’t.

 Perception is Everything

-Then it happened again with George W Bush.
-When he ran for a second term, many Americans were already upset at the war in Iraq and the policies that bordered invasion of privacy and were outright illegal like kidnapping suspects and taking them to overseas torture sites.
-Yet in spite of this, again half the population voted him in because of wanting security and he had Christian values.
-They weighed it, and chose security.
+Then it happened again with George W. Bush.
+When he ran for a second term, many Americans were already upset at the war in Iraq and the policies that bordered on invasion of privacy and were outright illegal, like kidnapping suspects and taking them to overseas torture sites.
+Yet in spite of this, half the population voted him in because of they wanted security and he had Christian values.
+They weighed it and chose security.

-Let me be clear that none of this justifies disrespect of other people.
+Let me be clear that none of this justifies disrespecting other people.

-At the same though it is a trend and may be continuing trend as the hostility Americans have towards each other, whether because of prejudice, security, economy, or classism, has never been more intense.
-If the election has proven one thing, its that no matter how far we think,we've come, it is never impossible for things to slip back to what they were, no matter how comfortable we are.
+At the same time, it is a trend and may be continuing to trend as the hostility Americans have towards each other, whether because of prejudice, security, economy, or classism, has never been more intense.
+If the 2016 election has proven one thing, it's that no matter how far we think, we've come, it is never impossible for things to slip back to what they were, no matter how comfortable we are.

 It’s also shown that Americans weigh their ethics against their needs rather than always being lead by morals, and that we may find the former expendable when push comes to shove.
-Half of the American population, half of those voters, women: electing someone with a racist agenda and who believes talk about non consensual treatment of women as “locker room” talk.
+Half of the American population, half of those voters women, elected someone with a racist agenda and who believes talk about nonconsensual treatment of women is “locker room” talk.
 Those facts have laid bare this reality of our spectrum of ethics and practicality and that they are not unified.
 We are not a unified people.

-We are not a unified people because we do not want to come together to talk about each other’s concerns; discuss what scares us and the rights we cherish.
+We are not a unified people because we do not want to come together to talk about each other’s concerns or discuss what scares us and the rights we cherish.
 We associate with our own, judging those who disagree, while trying to maintain the idea that somehow we all value the same things.
-November 2016 has shown that clearly we don’t, and no matter what happens in the next four years, America has a long way to go to reach that place where we truly value each others' respect, rights and well fare.
+November 2016 has shown that clearly we don’t.
+America has a long way to go to reach that place where we truly value each others' respect, rights, and welfare.